cloud-gov/pages-uswds-gatsby/README.md

 - `npm install`
 - `npm run develop` and the site will be viewable at localhost:8000

+*Note: If you want a completely new output of your static assets and files using `npm run build`, don't forget to delete both the `public` and `.cache` directories.*

 ## Why

 Federalist supports sites generated using `node` but the documentation, examples, and experience of most users involve using [Jekyll](https://jekyllrb.com/).
 Meanwhile, Gatsby is a great fit for many government static sites as it allows for disparate data sources and uses React while the USWDS provides a wonderful foundation for building beautiful, 508-compliant sites.
 Currently, using USWDS with React takes a little bit of effort, so using them together here them demonstrates the possibility of doing so while acting as a testbed for future changes in USWDS to make this pairing easier in the future.